Views and mobile development

 In Android and iOS development, a view is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
 Even the smallest visual elements of an app, like a line of text or a button, are kinds of views.
 Some kinds of views can contain other views.
 It’s views all the way down!

-React Native lets you to build your own Native Components for Android and iOS to suit your app’s unique needs.
+React Native also lets you build your own Native Components for Android and iOS to suit your app’s unique needs.
 We also have a thriving ecosystem of these community-contributed components.
-Check out React Native Directory to find what the community has been creating.
+Check out Native Directory to find what the community has been creating.

 React Native has many Core Components for everything from form controls to activity indicators.
 You can find them all documented in the API section.
 You will mostly work with the following Core Components: